 - Wood Fern (Buckler Fern)-Thelypteris kunthii Hardy Planting Zones- 3-8 Sun or Shade – Partial-Full Shade Mature Height - 2-5' Mature Width- 8-12" Bloom Season – n/a Gardener Status- Beginner

 Wood Fern is a plant that grows where other plants have a hard time surviving, shaded forest floors, where the soil is fertile, but little light reaches the ground.

-Because ferns thrive in these conditions, they have a reputation for being hard to cultivate, but like other plants as long as their needs are met they can and do succeed.
-This plant is known familiarly as the Japanese shield fern and is one of the more popular ferns that is now cultivated around the world.
-The beauty of this plant is in its color, which when mature is a deep green and is punctuated with texture.
+Because ferns thrive in these conditions, they have a reputation for being hard to cultivate, but like other plants as long as their needs met, they can and do succeed.
+This plant is known familiarly as the Japanese shield fern and is one of the more popular ferns that cultivate around the world.
+The beauty of this plant is in its color; matured is a deep green and is punctuated with texture.
 However, when the plant is young, it is a deep copper color that can range from pink to orange.
 At the end of the growing season, in the fall, the fern fronds change from green to a deep red or purple and even more texture is added to the leaves when spore clusters form.